 Ramp has joined the business card market just recently, but it seems they have all the chances to become an important fintech player with its client-oriented business model and a large partnership base.
 We liked most of the things we saw during this Ramp card review and could only hope the company continues striving for innovations.

-Its business strategy doesn’t go unnoticed, and with the mobile app being scheduled for late 2022 and its customer base steadily growing, we believe there are even better things to come when Ramp is concerned.
+Its business strategy doesn’t go unnoticed, and with the recent launch of mobile app and its customer base steadily growing, we believe there are even better things to come when Ramp is concerned.

 What type of card is Ramp?

 Ramp is a corporate card, meaning it is available for business spending only and can’t be used for personal spending.
 It differs from a business credit card in that it doesn’t have any credit score requirements, making it easier for some businesses to get approved.

 There are some cases where you can qualify for a business credit card without having a registered business, while with a corporate credit card, the terms are much less flexible.